 Before attempting to understand the essence of piety, it is good for us to review what the Greeks had in mind culturally when they thought of piety.
 We can start with a dictionary definition of piety as a peg to hang our hats on.

 The world “piety” itself is a Latinized version (pietas) of the Greek word ὅσιον, or “hosion.”
-Hosion can be translated “holiness” or even “righteousness.”
-Socrates was being accused of “anosion” or impiety of actions, conduct, or duties.
-To get a little more concrete, both the Latin and Greek words, although differing slightly, can be summarized in the idea of having reverence and awe for the gods as the basis of and motivation for our conduct and duties, not only to the gods themselves but also toward our parents, family, community, and country.
+One can translate “hosion” as “holiness” or even “righteousness.”
+They accused Socrates of “anosion,” which refers to the impiety of actions, conduct, or duties.
+To make it more specific, both the Latin and Greek words, though having slight differences, convey the notion of holding reverence and awe for the gods as the foundation and driving force behind our conduct and duties.
+This applies not only to the gods but also to our parents, family, community, and country.

 In the narrow sense of the word, it merely described religious practices such as cult worship, festivals, prayers, sacrifices, public devotions.
 Picture hosion as the hub of a wheel with all of the various duties emanating from that hub.
 All of the spokes go to support the wheel, which is the smooth functioning of society.
 Consider it also as the glue which holds society together, without which the society falls apart.